-- Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office and preferably in writing; - Complaints that involve or are about the headteacher should be addressed to the chair of governors, via the school office and preferably in writing; - Complaints about a member of the governing body should be addressed to the chair of governors, via the school office and preferably in writing; - Complaints about the chair of governors should be addressed to the vice chair of governors, via the school office and preferably in writing;
+- Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office and preferably in writing; - If there is a complaint about a member of staff and that member of staff is related to the member of staff who would normally deal with the complaint, then that complaint will be passed to another member of the leadership team who is not related.
+If the member of staff wish to appeal against the findings of the investigation then it would come to the Governing Board. - Complaints that involve or are about the headteacher should be addressed to the chair of governors, via the school office and preferably in writing; - Complaints about a member of the governing body should be addressed to the chair of governors, via the school office and preferably in writing; - Complaints about the chair of governors should be addressed to the vice chair of governors, via the school office and preferably in writing;